 Is your back pain preventing you from living your life to the full?

 Do you have a niggling pain in your back that is not going away?
-Does the pain in your back make it hard to concentrate and interfere with work?
+Does the pain make it hard to concentrate.
+Does it interfere with work?
 Or worse have back muscle spasms caused you to feel helpless?
-Back pain doesn’t have to be severe to prevent you doing the things you enjoy, even a mild pain and stiffness can do that and if it has been there for a long period can be extremely frustrating.
+Back pain doesn’t have to be severe to prevent you doing the things you enjoy.

 Our expert Chiropractor can help

-We are passionate about decreasing the burden of pain and helping people reach their full potential living more fulfilling lives.
+We are passionate about relieving pain and helping people reach their full potential living more fulfilling lives.

 At our clinic in Grantham back pain is one of the most common things we treat.
-We have helped hundreds of Grantham residents that suffer from back pain by listening to their problem, giving a thorough examination then providing bespoke treatment and advice based on what we have found to be the cause of the pain.
+We have helped hundreds of Grantham residents get out of pain and get back doing the things they love.

-We put patients at the heart of what we do and will listen to you and ask questions about your back pain.
-We also formulate a bespoke treatment plan with you and treatment we give at our clinic is evidence based.
-This means we keep up to date on the latest evidence and treatment guidelines but also take your preferences into account alongside our clinical experience.
+Our patients are at the heart of what we do.
+We will listen to you and ask questions about your back pain in order to formulate a bespoke treatment plan.
+We follow an evidence based approach.
+This means we keep up to date on the latest evidence and treatment guidelines.
+We always take your preferences into account, in order for you to get the best out of your treatment.

 Are you worried that by doing things you want you may make your back worse?
 We know and understand people with back pain have many questions about it.
-It important to us to help you find and give you the answers to these questions and that is why education is a big part of what we do here at the clinic.
-Evidence has shown that the more you understand about back pain as a patient the better chance of a quicker recovery and the less likely it is to return.
+It important to us to help you find the answers to these questions and that is why education is a big part of what we do here at the clinic.
+Evidence has shown that the more you understand about back pain, the better chance of a quicker recovery and the less likely it is to return.

 For more back pain information and ways to get relief from back pain get our free guide “5 steps to beating a bout of back pain” by clicking the image below